daveboling/world-traveler/README.md

-## name of project
+## World Traveler
 ### Code Badges

 ### About
-A world traveler program written in Node using Bootstrap, LESS, and Google Maps API
+A world traveler program written in Node using Bootstrap, LESS, and Google Maps API.
 ### Models

 ### Features